towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Usage: PsychImaging\('AddTask', 'General', 'EnableDataPixxL48Output'\);

-\* 'EnableDataPixxM16Output' Enable the high\-performance driver for M16
+\* 'EnableDataPixxM16Output' Enable the high-performance driver for M16
   mode of the VPixx Technologies DataPixx device.
 This is the fastest and most elegant way of driving the DPixx box with 16 bit luminance output precision.
 See "help DataPixx" for more information.
 Selecting this